nottrobin/maas-docs/en/installconfig-storage.md

 is only possible via the CLI at this time (see
 [MAAS CLI - advanced tasks][cli-set-storage-layout]).

-!!!
-Note:
+[note]
 Only an administrator can modify storage at the block device level (providing the node has a status of 'Ready').
+[/note]

 ## Final storage modifications